|CHCAC318B||Work effectively with older people|

 Assessment methods may include:

 National College Australia recognises the skills and knowledge gained through previous studies and/or work experience.
-If you think you may be eligible for Recognition of Prior Learning (RPL), ask to speak to the Student Services Manager.
+Options for recognition will be offered as part of the enrolment process.

 Successful completion of this Aged Care course could lead to advanced standing in:

 Some of the roles Aged Care learning will qualify you for: